ESBenchmark/ESBench/docs/guide/time-profiler.md

 For more reliable results, you should avoid doing other operations while running benchmarks.
 If a process occupies system resources while running a case, the running time for that use case may increase.

-`TimeProfiler` uses a lot of calls to avoid noise, this will take longer, you can adjust some options to speed it up, **but be aware that this may reduce the precision of the results.**
+`TimeProfiler` uses a lot of calls to minimize variance, this will take longer, you can adjust some options to speed it up, **but be aware that this may reduce the precision of the results.**

 * Smaller `iterations`: `100ms` is about 10x faster than `1s`, and use a number can skip the pilot stage.
 * Turning down `sample` and `warnup` can also reduce the number of times a function is called.